MwaiBanda/Momentum/README.md

 # Momentum
 Multiplatform payments apps(Android & iOS) for Momentum Church in Indiana.
 Built in Kotlin Multiplatform Mobile(KMM) w/ SwiftUI & Jetpack Compose, the apps allow users to make payments to the church, edit & update account information.
 Persists data locally w/ SQLDelight and Remote w/ Firebase.
-The apps are architected to emphasize code sharing between Android & iOS, so all core business logic written in the SDK, Android & iOS app only contain presentation logic, viewmodels and tests.
+The apps are architected to emphasize code sharing between Android & iOS, so all core business logic written in the SDK, Android & iOS apps only contain presentation logic, viewmodels and tests.

 ### Download Via AppStore or PlayStore
 The app's are available for download on the app store & playstore for Android & iPhone